Hemant-Agrahari/Preparation-one-september/LogicalQuestion/numerial.md

 console.log(capitalizeWords("hemant kumar agrahari"));
 // Output: Hemant Kumar Agrahari

+Q.Write a function to check if a string is a palindrome.

 Q.Find the maximum and minimum number in an array.

 Check if a string is a palindrome.